 In Partnership With

-New Providence may not be the largest island in the Bahamas, but it draws the lion’s share of visitors from around the world—and with good reason.
+New Providence may not be the largest island in the Bahamas, but it draws the lion’s share of visitors on Bahama cruises from around the world—and with good reason.
 For starters, it’s home to Nassau, the nation’s capital: a bustling harborfront hub whose stately colonial buildings house lively restaurants, bars, galleries and shops.
 Beyond the downtown area, however, you’ll find that plenty of other pleasures beckon.
 Just across the harbor bridge, for instance, is Paradise Island—and its dazzling Atlantis casino resort and water park (which you can access with a day pass).
-More aquatic adventures can be had with snorkeling and glass-bottomed-boat excursions to nearby coral reefs.
+More aquatic adventures can be had while on a cruise to the Bahamas with snorkeling and glass-bottomed-boat excursions to nearby coral reefs.
 Interested in Bahamian art and culture?
-Check out the island’s National Art Gallery, Pirates of Nassau Museum and 18th-century colonial forts and monuments.
+Check out the island’s National Art Gallery, Pirates of Nassau Museum and 18th-century colonial forts and monuments on your Bahama cruise.
 And if you’d rather just relax amid beautiful Caribbean scenery, try wandering through the lush botanicals at Ardastra Gardens or sunbathing on sugary Cable Beach.
-Whatever you choose to do, though, make sure to sample some of the local culinary specialties like conch fritters or cracked conch.
+Whatever you choose to do while on your cruise to the Bahamas, though, make sure to sample some of the local culinary specialties like conch fritters or cracked conch.
 You’ll almost certainly find that—like the rest of the island—they’re vibrant and just a little exotic, and leave you wanting more.